 - If there is an attack, leave the affected area immediately if it's safe to do so.

 Terrorist threat worldwide

 Sexual assault and other violent crime

 We continue to receive reports of sexual assault, other assault and robbery of foreigners.
-Such crimes occur around popular backpacker and tourist destinations such as Khao San Road in Bangkok and the night-time entertainment zones in Bangkok, Pattaya and Phuket.
-Victims' food or drink is sometimes 'spiked' before they are assaulted.
+Such crimes often occur around popular backpacker and tourist destinations such as Khao San Road in Bangkok and the night-time entertainment zones in Bangkok, Pattaya and Phuket.

 - Avoid local and homemade cocktails as they may be made with narcotic or poisonous substances that could leave you vulnerable to criminals.